-According to the Missouri State University Code of Student Rights and Responsibilities http://www.missouristate.edu/StudentConduct/12331.htm, The Codes of Ethics of American Speech, Language, and Hearing Association, Council for Exceptional Children (CEC), and requirements of the Communication Sciences and Disorders Department, academic integrity and honesty are the foundation of the University community.
+According to the Missouri State University Code of Student Rights and Responsibilities, The Codes of Ethics of American Speech, Language, and Hearing Association, Council for Exceptional Children (CEC), and requirements of the Communication Sciences and Disorders Department, academic integrity and honesty are the foundation of the University community.
 Students are expected to practice academic and clinical integrity in all assigned work.
-Students are also expected to be honest in all interactions with other students, faculty, and staff, and be professional in attitude, actions and attire.
+Students are also expected to be honest in all interactions with other students, faculty and staff and be professional in attitude, actions and attire.

-The University, and the CSD department, has the inherent right to promulgate appropriate rules and regulations for the orderly conduct of University business and the protection of the health and safety of the University community.
+The University, and the CSD department, have the inherent right to promulgate appropriate rules and regulations for the orderly conduct of University business and the protection of the health and safety of the University community.
 Students are expected to comply with all published and stated rules and regulations.
-If a student is accused of violating any code (theft, academic dishonestly, possession of drugs, etc.) they will be subject to warnings, loss of privileges, probation, suspension, and/or dismissal.
+If a student is accused of violating any code (theft, academic dishonesty, possession of drugs, etc.), that student will be subject to warnings, loss of privileges, probation, suspension and/or dismissal.

 The Department is committed to enabling students by any reasonable means or accommodations to complete the course of study leading to the Master of Science in Communication Sciences and Disorders or an AuD degree.